devtut/generate/docs/python/boolean-operators.md

 ---
-metaTitle: Boolean Operators
+metaTitle: "Boolean Operators"
-description: and, or, not, Short-circuit evaluation, `and` and `or` are not guaranteed to return a boolean, A simple example
+description: "and, or, not, Short-circuit evaluation, `and` and `or` are not guaranteed to return a boolean, A simple example"
 ---

 # Boolean Operators